 However, as it stands mainstream feminism has failed to address a very important issue.
 We’ve committed so strongly to teaching girls they’re equal to boys.
 But we’ve forgotten to extend the message to boys themselves in a healthy, inclusive way.
 In her article for Harper’s Bazaar.

 Christine Michel Carter explores how feminism has condemned toxic masculinity.
 And how it paved the way for a new mindset for men and boys to adopt.
 But failed to provide this new mindset.
 Gender equality is still far off when young boys are constantly shown imagery of girls doing great things.

 But media and society fail to provide positive images of men showing strength in vulnerability.
 Boys need an alternative to toxic masculinity and patriarchal ways of thinking; a new men’s movement to pick up the slack where mainstream feminism has left off.

 Featured in The New York Times, Christine Michel Carter is the #1 global voice for working moms.
 Called “the mom of mom influencers,” “the exec inspiring millennial moms”, a “mom on the move” and “the voice of millennial moms”, Christine clarifies misconceptions about these consumers for brands and serves as an amplifier of their personal truths.
 This includes everything from delivering consumer insights and brand marketing content to helping HR and diversity teams attract and retain these hardworking professionals.
-She is the best-selling author of “Can Mommy Go To Work” and contributor to several global digital publications, including Forbes, TIME, Harper’s BAZAAR and Parents.
-She has supported the awareness of government initiatives such as Senator Kamala Harris’ Maternal Care Access and Reducing Emergencies (CARE) Act and Black Maternal Health Week and created Mompreneur and Me, the first national mommy and me professional development networking event.
+She is the best-selling author of “Can Mommy Go To Work” and contributor to several global digital publications, including Forbes, TIME, Harper’s BAZAAR, and Parents.
+She has supported the awareness of government initiatives such as Senator Kamala Harris’ Maternal Care Access and Reducing Emergencies (CARE) Act and Black Maternal Health Week and created Mompreneur and Me, the first national mommy and my professional development networking event.